Dimm-ddr/loudlyproud/docs/testing-implementation-prompts.md

 Read and implement: docs/testing-task-1-setup.md
 Context: docs/testing-context.md

-⚠️ IMPORTANT: This task runs in an isolated VM.
-Only CREATE FILES.
-Do NOT run pnpm install, pnpm build, or any test commands.

 Objective: Create configuration files and update package.json with test scripts and dependencies.

 What to do: